 Newly appointed staff members have an induction programme to complete regardless of previous experience.
 The induction programme includes policy and procedure training, details of the support available for individuals in their new role, confirmation of the Staff Code of Conduct, and provides opportunities for new staff members to discuss any issues or concerns through 1:1 meetings with their supervisor.

 The content and nature of the induction will vary according to the role and previous experience of the new member of staff, however will always include the safeguarding policy, staff code of conduct, how to report concerns, whistle-blowing policy and with who they should discuss any concerns about their role or responsibilities.
 The programme will contain Level 1 Child Protection Training.

 The supervisor of the newly appointed staff member will report any concerns or issues about a person’s ability or suitability for the role at the outset, and address these immediately.

 Maintaining a safer culture

 Bright World Guardianships recognises the need for continued awareness of safeguarding issues.
 Staff receive appropriate training and induction to ensure that they understand their roles and responsibilities and are confident about carrying them out.
-Staff receive regular safeguarding and child protection updates from the Safeguarding and Operations Manager in line with the NSPCC weekly updates and Andrew Hall Safeguarding Consultant weekly updates.
+Staff receive regular safeguarding and child protection updates from Designate Safeguarding lead in line with the NSPCC weekly updates and Andrew Hall Safeguarding Consultant weekly updates.
 Staff, parents, students and partners are encouraged to report any issues or concerns about the safety or welfare of children, and that they will be listened to and taken seriously.
 This is achieved through the company’s publications about behaviour standards of staff and students which is expected, online material